MicrosoftDocs/mixed-reality/mixed-reality-docs/realities-show.md

 ___
 ## **World Understanding** - Coming soon
-How intelligent edge devices leveredge the cloud's compute power to understand the world.
+How intelligent edge devices leverage the cloud's compute power to understand the world.
 Including HoloLens 2, Computer vision, Shared Anchor Service, Semantic Labelling and Azure Kinect DK.

 ___
 ## **MixedRealityToolkit** - Coming soon
 The MixedRealityToolkit (MRTK) provides a set of foundational components and features to accelerate MR app development.
-The latest Release of MRTK-Unity (V2) supports HoloLens/HoloLens 2, Windows Mixed Reality, and OpenVR platforms.Let's take a deep dive with the endineers and designers behind it.
+The latest Release of MRTK-Unity (V2) supports HoloLens/HoloLens 2, Windows Mixed Reality, and OpenVR platforms.Let's take a deep dive with the engineers and designers behind it.

 ___
 ## **Designing for HoloLens 2** - Coming soon
 The biggest challenge in Mixed Reality development is designing for it.
-It's so new, so screen-less and so real, that traditional design does not necesarily apply.
+It's so new, so screen-less and so real, that traditional design does not necessarily apply.
 Let's take a look at how to design for HoloLens 2 and check out the design tools that the MixedRealityToolkit gives us.